lubo08/adverity-example/README.md

 After images builded go to folder `docker-compose` and run `docker-compose up -d`

-Description how ist this stack generated and what is running see in my blog on linkedin.
+Description how is this stack generated and what is running see in my blog on linkedin.
 [Microservices in 10 minutes](https://www.linkedin.com/pulse/microservices-java-jhipster-10-minutes-lubomir-sobinovsky/)

 ## App is running.